 Why we do what we do

-To glorify God and to uplift and support Crean Lutheran students, athletes and performers in their endeavors, whether at Academy League or school-sponsored events, by creating an archival record of their accomplishments.
+To glorify God and to uplift and support Crean Lutheran students, athletes and performers in their endeavors, whether at Empire League or school-sponsored events, by creating an archival record of their accomplishments.

 How do I join? email:

 The Advancement Department is pleased to have Sharon Tu and Kristy Lee on staff to embrace and assist our international families as part of the Crean Lutheran community.
-If you would like to volunteer please register here or you may contact us with questions below:
+If you would like to volunteer please register here.

 - Parent & Student Handbook

 - Substance Abuse Prevention Policy

 - Parking Lot Drop-Off & Pick-Up Tips